phpMv/phpMv-UI/README.md

 ### ![](http://angular.kobject.net/git/images/laravel.png) Laravel configuration

 ####Library loading
-If you do not use the **composer** autoload file, you can also load phpMv-UI with composer.json :
+If you do not use the **composer** autoloader file, you can also load phpMv-UI with composer.json :

 ```json
 "autoload": {